CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Thus, if you add colleagues/collaborators as project members in the same CSC project, they will also be able to connect to a virtual Desktop and access the data stored in your project.
 Furthermore, all the Desktop are provided with the same software (pre-installed and managed by CSC).
 The complete and updated list can be found in the following [paragraph](sd_desktop.md#default-programs-available-on-sd-desktop).
 ----------------------

-To start a new virtual Machine, in SD Desktop Connection page, click on **Go To SD Desktop Management** page:
+To start a new virtual Machine in SD Desktiop click first: **Go To SD Desktop Management page**

 This opens an interface that is used to launch and delete Virtual machines.
-Before you can launch a virtual machine, you need to specity few parameters.
+Before you can launch a virtual machine, you need to specify following parameters:

 * **select your CSC project**.
 Only the members of the selected project are able to use the virtual machine.

 * **choose the operating system**.
 Currently the only possible operating system is Linux CentOS 7 but in the future there will be other options too.

 * **assign a name for a Virtual Machine**.
-It is good practice to assign a descriptive name for a virtual machine so that all project members know the purpose of the virtual machine.
+It is good practice to assign a descriptive name for a virtual machine so that all project members can easily identify it later on.

-* Pick one of the available Virtual Machine flavours, (Light, Small, Medium or Heavy computing), based on your computing and memory needs.
+* Choose one of the **Virtual Machine flavours**, (Light, Small, Medium or Heavy computing), based on your computing and memory needs.
 The default disk space for all flavours is 80 GB.
-You can extend your VM's disk space (or storage capability) by **add an external disk**.
+You can extend your VM's disk space by selecting option: **add an external disk**.
 You can add up to 200 GB.
-Note: you can extend the disk space only before launching the Desktop.
-Additional disk space can be required writing at servicedesk@csc.fi (subject: Sensitive data);
+Note: you can't extend the disk space after you have lauched the Virtual Machine.
+Additional disk space later on can be required writing at servicedesk@csc.fi (subject: Sensitive data);

-When all the settingsa are done, press the **Launch Desktop** button of the selected VM flavour.
+When all the settings are done, press the **Launch Desktop** button of the selected VM flavour.
 The launch operation is entirely automated and can take **up to 30 minutes**.
 If you try to access the virtual Desktop and see a black screen, come back later.